 You will operate the business together with 1 or more of your partners.
 All the partners are bound by the liability of the business.

-Take note that if one of your partner decide to quit in the future, your business will be abolished and you will need to register a new one should you wish to continue the business.
+Take note that if one of your partners decides to quit in the future, your business will be abolished and you will need to register a new one should you wish to continue the business.
 Partnership registration is RM60/year as well.

 - Sharing equal profits among you and your partners